 The Candidacy Examination is best viewed as a preparatory experience for the Dissertation, one that serves as a bridge between formal course work and the Dissertation.
+Students should begin preparing for their Candidacy Examination early in the program, taking careful notes and organizing materials throughout their formal coursework.
+Students should adopt a notetaking/citation management system early in their doctoral careers to systematically capture and access key information.
+UCF offers students two of the most popular programs, EndNote and RefWorks, at no charge.

-Students should spend the equivalent of one full semester in ENC 7919 (Doctoral Research) preparing for the Candidacy Examination.
-Although students may begin preparing for their Candidacy Examination at any point during the program, they are not permitted to enroll in Doctoral Research hours or to schedule their Candidacy Examination until their last semester of formal coursework.
+Students are not permitted to enroll in ENC 7919 Doctoral Research hours or to schedule their Candidacy Examination until their last semester of formal coursework.